eunomia-bpf/wasm-bpf/examples/runqlat/README.md

         }
 ```

-So the kernel eBPF can be config by wasm side or recieve the data from userspace wasm runtime when it is running.
+So the kernel eBPF can be config by wasm side or recieve the messages from userspace wasm runtime when it is running.